-Welcome to part 6 of this series.
-We will focus on common apologetic defenses of biblical genocide and the justifications given for them, and why they do not succeed as providing a rational justification for God’s commanding genocide.
+We focus on common apologetic defenses of biblical genocide, and why they do not succeed as providing a rational justification for God commanding genocide.

-Another common defense of God commanding genocide, as presented by William Craig and Paul Copan, is that the Canaanites wickedness was a threat to Israel.
-Somewhat offensively, at least in my mind, the late apologist and inerrantist Gleason Archer likened the Canaanites, and their children, to a cancer that ought be eradicated, “Just as the wise surgeon removes dangerous cancer from his patient’s body by use of the scalpel, so God employed the Israelites to remove such dangerous malignancies from human society” (1).
+Another common defense of God commanding genocide, as presented by William Craig and Paul Copan, is that the Canaanites’ wickedness was a threat to Israel.
+The late apologist and inerrantist Gleason Archer likened the Canaanites, and their children, to a cancer that ought to be eradicated, “Just as the wise surgeon removes dangerous cancer from his patient’s body by use of the scalpel, so God employed the Israelites to remove such dangerous malignancies from human society” (1).

-One simply can’t help feel incredibly saddened and pained for the allegedly cancerous Canaanite infants and toddlers who were culled like livestock along with their mothers and fathers for doing nothing.
-Nonetheless, justifications of this nature have been used in numerous historical genocides beyond the one we are examining within the Bible.
+One might feel saddened for the allegedly cancerous Canaanite infants and toddlers who were culled like livestock along with their mothers and fathers.
+Nonetheless, justifications of this nature have been used in numerous historical genocides.
 It was used against the Vietnamese in My Lai, the Jews in Nazi Germany, and the Tutsi in Rwanda.
-In fact, as Thom Stark notes, the only evidence we have to go on for the Canaanite genocide comes down to us “in the memories of their killers – the Israelites” (2).
-He goes on to explain that “in the books of of Numbers, Deuteronomy, and Joshua, the Canaanites are depicted much like the Jewish people would later be characterized in Nazi propaganda… unclean, uncivilized, inhuman, hostile, subversive, and godless… history is written by the victors” (3)
+As Thom Stark notes, the only evidence we have to go on for the Canaanite genocide comes down to us “in the memories of their killers – the Israelites” (2).
+He goes on to explain that “in the books of Numbers, Deuteronomy, and Joshua, the Canaanites are depicted much like the Jewish people would later be characterized in Nazi propaganda… unclean, uncivilized, inhuman, hostile, subversive, and godless… history is written by the victors” (3)

 (i) Divide: first you distinguish between an in-group and out-group while attributing a superior authority or ontological status to the former;